YottaDB/YDBDoc/GTMAdminOps/basicops.rst

 **gtm_principal** specifies the value for $PRINCIPAL, which designates an alternative name (synonym) for the principal $IO device.

-**gtm_principal_editing** specifies the initial settings for $PRINCIPAL of the following colon-delimited deviceparameters: [NO]EDITING [NO]EMPTERM and [NO]INSERT; in an active process the USE command can modify these device characteristics. gtm_max_sockets specifies the maximum number of client connections for socket devices.
-The default is 64.
-While it must be large enough to accommodate the need, each reservation requires some memory in the socket structures, so setting this number unnecessarily high requires additional memory for no benefit.
+**gtm_principal_editing** specifies the initial settings for $PRINCIPAL of the following colon-delimited deviceparameters: [NO]EDITING [NO]EMPTERM and [NO]INSERT; in an active process the USE command can modify these device characteristics.

 .. note::
    The YottaDB direct mode commands have a more extensive capability in this regard, independent of the value of this environment variable.